saltstack/salt/doc/ref/modules/index.rst

 When writing custom modules there are many times where some of the module will work on all hosts, but some functions require (for example) a service to be installed.
 Instead of trying to wrap much of the code in large try/except blocks you can use a simple decorator to do this.
-If the dependancies passed to the decorator don't exist, then the salt minion will remove those functions from the module on that host.
+If the dependencies passed to the decorator don't exist, then the salt minion will remove those functions from the module on that host.
 If a "fallback_funcion" is defined, it will replace the function instead of removing it